0 members on board

 France's President Emmanuel Macron (R) and President Volodymyr Zelensky (L) sign an agreement at the Villacoublay air base, in Velizy-Villacoublay, near Paris on Nov.
 17, 2025.
 (Christophe Ena / POOL / AFP via Getty Images)

 President Volodymyr Zelensky and French President Emmanuel Macron signed a declaration of intent on cooperation in the defense sector on Nov.
-17, with Kyiv placing a "historic order" for advanced Rafale jets.
+17, with Kyiv aiming to acquire Rafale jets and new SAMP/T air defenses.

-The declaration, signed during Zelensky's official trip to France, concerns "acquisition of defense equipment" by Ukraine, the Ukrainian Presidential Office said in a broadcast.
-The full content of the agreement has not been disclosed.
+The declaration, signed during Zelensky's official trip to France, concerns "acquisition of defense equipment" by Ukraine, the Ukrainian Presidential Office said.
+Zelensky called the signing a "truly historic" moment for both nations.

-The Ukrainian president later told TF1-LCI news channel that Ukraine aims to purchase 100 Dassault-made Rafale fighters, a 4.5-generation multirole aircraft considered one of the most advanced European jets.
+The Rafale is a 4.5-generation multirole fighter, considered one of the most advanced among European jets.

 Macron's office said last week that the two leaders are set to discuss bilateral cooperation in the "energy, economic, and defense fields," as well as progress in preparing security guarantees for Ukraine under the "Coalition of the Willing" framework.